ephect-io/create-app/README.md

 This repository is not intended to be cloned.
 Instead, follow the instructions below.

+## Requirements

+Since Ephect is an hybrid environment, you need both PHP and NodeJS installed.

+It's highly recommended to use the last versions.

+Ephect is compatible with PHP 8.3 and NodeJS LTS 20.12.0.

 ## Create a basic Ephect application project

 Open a terminal and type: